 - Freshly ground pepper

 - 2 (8-to-10 ounce, or 225-to-285 g) salmon fillets, or steaks cut about 1-inch thick

 - 1 lemon, cut into large wedges

-1 Preheat oven to 400°F. In a large, shallow baking dish (not glass, as it might break in an oven that hot) coat the potatoes with olive oil and salt.
-Arrange the potatoes, cut side down, in the baking dish and roast for 10-12 minutes, until the potatoes begin to brown on the bottom.
+1 Preheat oven to 400°F (205°C).
+In a large, shallow roasting pan (not glass, as it might break in an oven that hot) toss the potatoes with olive oil and sprinkle all over with salt.
+Place the potatoes cut side down in the roasting pan and cook for 10-12 minutes, until the potatoes begin to brown on the bottom.
 Turn the potatoes over and roast another 10 minutes until browned on top.
-Remove the baking dish from the oven.
+Remove the roasting pan from the oven.

-2 In a medium bowl, toss the asparagus with the chopped dill, lemon zest, garlic, salt and a little olive oil.
+2 In a medium bowl, toss the asparagus with the chopped dill, lemon zest, garlic, about 1/2 teaspoon of salt and a little olive oil.
 Add the asparagus mixture to the potatoes and stir to combine.

 3 Push the vegetables to the side of the dish to make room for the salmon.
 If you are using fillets, put them skin side down.
 Salt the salmon well and return the baking dish to the oven.
 Roast the salmon and asparagus for 10 minutes, or until the fish is just cooked through.